-On the other hand, it is the Board of Directors who determines the overall structure and parameters of the Remuneration Policy for senior executives.
+It is the Board of Directors who determines the overall structure and parameters of the Remuneration Policy for senior executives.
 The Board of Directors then agrees the individual remuneration packages of the Chief Executive Officer (CEO) and the Chief Financial Officer (CFO).
-The Board of Directors considers that the Remuneration Policy which is being adopted in respect of the remuneration packages of senior executives is fair and reasonable and in keeping with local equivalents.
+The Board of Directors considers that the Remuneration policy which is being adopted in respect of the remuneration packages of senior executives is fair and reasonable and in keeping with local equivalents.
 The Board of Directors is also of the opinion that the packages offered ensure that the Company attracts and retains management staff that is capable of fulfilling their duties and obligations towards the Company.
 The CEO is on a definite contract while the CFO is on an indefinite contract of employment and their contracts specify their remuneration package.
-None of the contracts provide for profit sharing or share options.
-An annual bonus is payable based on an assessment by the Board of Directors of their overall performance during the previous financial year.
-No supplementary pension or other pension benefits are payable to the senior executives.
-The CEO's annual bonus entitlement is linked to the attainment of pre-set qualitative and quantitative objectives approved by the Board of Directors.
+None of the contracts provide for profit sharing or share options or pension benefits.
+A variable performance bonus is payable based on an incentive scheme which promotes value creation for the shareholders. while delivering returns over a certain threshold rate of return on an annualised basis.
+Returns are to be calculated over a multi-year period to ensure management retention and long term thinking.
+In calculating the variable remuneration for 2018, the increase in fair value which arose due to the promise of sale entered into by one of the subsidiaries of the Group in relation to its site at St. George's was not taken into account, except for the non-refundable deposit of €1 million.
 The Board considers the linkage between the fixed remuneration and the bonus to be appropriate.
-As regards non-cash benefits, senior executives are entitled to health insurance, telephone expenses and car-cash allowance.
-The CEO, being nonresident in Malta, is also entitled to travelling and accommodation allowances.
-Total emoluments received by senior executives during the financial vear 2017 in terms of Code Provisions 8.A.5 are as follows: fixed remuneration of €203.000 and variable remuneration of €211.000; and other benefits referred to above.
-There were no share options during the financial year.
+As regards to non-cash benefits, senior executives are entitled to health insurance, telephone expenses and car-cash allowance.
+Total emoluments received by senior executives during the financial year 2018 in terms of Code Provisions 8.A.5 are as follows: fixed remuneration of €173.000 and variable remuneration of €135.000; and other benefits referred to above.